chirucodes/aiml/README.md

 - Picasa : Using facial Recognition to identify your friends and you in a group picture.
 - Tesla/Google Self Drive Cars: All the self drive cars are using image/video processing with neural network to attain their goal.

+### What is the architecture used?
+We used one joint model AICRL, which is able to conduct the automatic image captioning based on ResNet50 and LSTM with soft attention.
+AICRL consists of one encoder and one decoder.

+**Encoder**
+The Convolutional Neural Network(CNN) can be thought of as an encoder.
+The input image is given to CNN to extract the features.
+The last hidden state of the CNN is connected to the Decoder.
+The encoder adopts ResNet50 based on the convolutional neural network, which creates an extensive representation of the given image by embedding it into a fixed length vector.

+**Decoder**
+The Decoder is a Recurrent Neural Network(RNN) which does language modelling up to the word level.
+The decoder is designed with LSTM, a recurrent neural network and a soft attention mechanism, to selectively focus the attention over certain parts of an image to predict the next sentence.

+![image](https://user-images.githubusercontent.com/42552004/185695247-312e4c1f-f893-4869-ae7a-1088ae27661e.png)

 Now we will see some information about the dataset and the architecture of the neural network of the Image captions generator.

-![image](https://user-images.githubusercontent.com/42552004/185695247-312e4c1f-f893-4869-ae7a-1088ae27661e.png)